 - Also make sure you are using the latest drivers for your MIDI-to-USB cable/converter.

-Regardless of which type of cable you are using, there is a simple test you can do to test whether there is an issue with your MIDI keyboard and/or your particular cable/keyboard.
+Regardless of which type of cable you are using, there is a simple test you can do to ascertain whether there is an issue with your MIDI keyboard and/or your particular cable/keyboard.

 First, simply download and install this small free MIDI diagnostic tool called MIDI-OX.